-- A memorandum of understanding/memorandum of agreement (MOU or MOA) is initiated by OTA program faculty and or the site. - The Dean's office Administrative Assistant initiates the MOU/MOA with the site and follows up on questions and timeline. - Once the MOU/MOA is signed, the Administrative Assistant keeps records of all Institutional Contacts (MOU/MOAs) in data base and sends an electronic copy to the program. - The program uploads the electronic copy into the EXXAT system for each clinical site. - The EXXAT system tracks the expiration dates where the Fieldwork Coordinator tracks and ensures updated contracts are initiated and goes through the process above.
+- An affiliation agreement is initiated by OTA program faculty and or the site. - The Dean's office Administrative Assistant initiates the affiliation agreement with the site and follows up on questions and timeline. - Once the affiliation agreement is signed, the Administrative Assistant keeps records of all Institutional Contacts affiliation agreement in data base and sends an electronic copy to the program. - The program uploads the electronic copy into the EXXAT system for each clinical site. - The EXXAT system tracks the expiration dates where the Fieldwork Coordinator tracks and ensures updated contracts are initiated and goes through the process above.